 - Fill Soil (Unscreened): Fill Soil is a product that hasn’t been through a screened process.
 It is perfect for filling behind retaining walls or using to patch up large holes.

-- Screened Soil: Also known as a Sandy Loam.
-Screened Soil is a dark sandy soil and is often used as a base for a garden mix—you can add your own organics and other ingredients for the perfect mix.
-It’s also suitable to use as an under turf.
+- Screened Soil: Also known as a Sandy Loam, Screened Soil is a dark sandy soil.
+It’s often used as a base for a garden mix—you can add your own organics and other ingredients for the perfect mix.
+It’s also suitable as an under turf.

-- Garden Soil: There can be a few different ingredient combinations for your average garden soil so it is important to read the label and compare.
+- Garden Soil: There are different ingredient combinations for your average garden soil so it’s important to read the label and compare.
 Here at Rock ‘N’ Soil ours is a premium mix with a combination of screened soil, sand, sawdust, chicken manure, ash and compost.
 Our mix has great drainage capabilities.

-- Overturf: Soil labelled as overturf or top dress is a soil with a higher percentage of sand in it’s base and is used to give tired looking lawns a boost.
-It is used over the top of turf as a way to fill in and level out any holes, protect exposed roots and is mixed to have great drainage capabilities to promote lawn growth.
+- Overturf: Soil labelled as overturf or top dress has a higher percentage of sand in its base.
+It’s used to give tired looking lawns a boost.
+It’s also great for filling in and leveling out any holes, protecting exposed roots and increasing drainage capabilities.

-- Underturf: Also used to help along your turf, underturf is a dark mineral sand with a small amount of organics designed for using under your turf as you are laying it down.
-It also offers great drainage capabilities and helps establish your new turf with that boost from the organic matter.
+- Underturf: Underturf is a dark mineral sand with a small amount of organics.
+It’s designed for using under your turf as you are laying it.
+It also offers great drainage capabilities and gives your new turf a boost from organic matter.